ucdart/UCD-EEC130A/README.md

 Python scripts illustrating some common examples in electromagnetics

-Tested with Spyder (through Anaconda) on Windows7
+Tested with Spyder/IPython console (through Anaconda) on Windows7